What to expect

-For participants with support needs which are unlikely to change, a long plan duration means they can carry on with their lives without needing to go through frequent plan review processes.
+For participants with support needs which are unlikely to change, a long plan duration means they can carry on with their lives without needing to go through frequent plan reassessment processes.

 These longer term plans are designed for participants who are:

 - in a stable situation with their support needs unlikely to change

 - confident in using their funding to pursue their goals

 - focused on learning new skills, employment or becoming more active in the community.

 For children younger than 7, we recommend a plan length of 12 months.
 This is due to the major changes in early childhood.
 Sometimes, we can do a plan for up to 24 months for young children, if it is better aligned with important transition points and milestones.
 For further information go to Our Guidelines –Creating your plan .